 BAMM is a global agency, operating out of both New York and London.
 Yet we have a one office policy, with our talented team of insight specialists working across both locations.

 Matt is one of the founding partners at BAMM.
 He helps run the UK office, whilst supporting creative output from both New York and London.
-Matt’s career began in ad planning, working with M&C Saatchi, WCRS and W+K. In 2000 he left to pursue his passion in news photography where the idea of Visual Thinking was born.
+He began his studies in Psychology, before working in ad strategy, working at M&C Saatchi, WCRS and W+K. In 2000 he left to pursue his passion in photojournalism.
+This is where the idea of Visual Thinking was born.
 In 2007 he co-founded BAMM with Anthony.
 His expertise lies in discovering deeper insight within visual culture.
-Over the last 15 years, he's helped clients ranging from Nike to Google engage with their consumers in inspiring ways.
+Over the last 15 years, he's helped clients ranging from Nike to Google to understand opportunities from within consumer culture.

 Born on a Scottish island, raised in Ireland, and having worked in the US, Switzerland and China, BAMM’s Global Insight Director Ailean Mills has had wide experience.
-She started her career with Nestle, before years of advertising strategy with P&G on key FMCG brands.
-In 2008 she joined a team sent to China for Reckitt Benckiser.
-More recently she has been working with Unilever on building their $3m brand, Knorr.
-Ailean uses her experience, and her background in consumer psychology and psychoanalysis, to advise clients on communications.
+She started her career in Nestle, before years of advertising strategy with P&G on key FMCG brands.
+In 2008 she joined an insight team being sent by Reckitt Benckiser to China.
+More recently she has been working on Unilever’s food business.
+Ailean uses a background in consumer psychology and psychoanalysis to advise clients on communications.
 She is passionate about innovation with a purpose and a strongly structured approach to the new world of qualitative research and social forensics.

 Glenn grew up with a keen interest in film & animation.
 He has directed music videos for labels such as Bella Union and 4AD, his work premiering on major music blogs and MTV.
 He also worked at BBC blast, honing his skills for documentary film-making.
 At BAMM Glenn acts as creative director, steering major international accounts and using his film-making nous to bring findings to life in BAMM's signature style.